Zeeshan-Ashraf/BooksDbWithRedisCache/README.md

 # BooksDbWithRedisCache
-CRUD application in python using SqlAlchemy &amp; Sqlite DB with performance improvement using Redis cache running in docker or local
+CRUD application in python using SqlAlchemy &amp; Sqlite DB / MySql with performance improvement using Redis cache running in docker (or local)